Saulis/vaadin-idea-workspace/README.md

 curl -S https://raw.githubusercontent.com/Saulis/vaadin-idea-workspace/master/install.sh | bash
 ````

--#### 4. Open vaadin folder in IDEA
+#### 4. Open vaadin folder in IDEA
--Note!
+Note!
 When opening the project for the first time, you might get a warning about missing test modules and IDEA will ask if you would like to remove them.
 Keep all, they will be loaded automatically later.

 #### 5a.
 Set screenshot directory for running TB3 tests in JUnit
 1. Edit Configurations...